raktim-mondol/qu-path/README.md

-# qu-path
-Contains basic code for QuPath
+# This repo contains code for performing basic task using QuPATH